 Do long guns have to be registered in California?
-For those of you new to firearms, a long gun would be a shotgun or rifle; a firearm which requires two hands to shoot and is often braced against the shoulder for support.
+For those of you new to firearms, a long gun would be a shotgun or rifle; a firearm that requires two hands to shoot and is often braced against the shoulder for support.
 It took quite some digging to find out the answer to what should be such a simple question.
-The final answer is ? yes.
+The final answer is, yes.
 All firearms must be registered.

 Registration is often completed at the time of purchase and no further steps are required by the proprietor.
 This is due to the fact that all gun sales are required to be completed by a Federal Firearms Licensed Dealer, who is required to run a background check, check the required verification such as identification and a valid Firearm Safety Certificate, which is now required for gun purchase, and do a safe handling demonstration.
 This is all completed in a 10 day wait period.